-SUBJECT:
+SUBJECT: U.S. Department of Labor's Purchase and Travel

-U.S. Department of Labor's Purchase and Travel Card Risks Assessed as Low and Moderate Report Number: 22-23-007-50-598
+Card Risks Assessed as Low Report No. 22-24-006-50-598

-The Office of Inspector General (OIG) contracted with KPMG LLP (KPMG), an independent certified public accounting firm, to assist with the risk assessment of the U.S. Department of Labor's (DOL) purchase and travel card programs for the period October 1, 2021, through September 30, 2022, pursuant to the Government Charge Card Abuse Prevention Act of 2012, Public Law 112-194 (Charge Card Act).
+The Office of Inspector General (OIG) contracted with KPMG LLP (KPMG), an independent certified public accounting firm, to assist with the risk assessment of the Department of Labor's (DOL) purchase and travel card programs for the period October 1, 2022, through September 30, 2023, pursuant to the Government Charge Card Abuse Prevention Act of 2012, Public Law 112-194 (Charge Card Act).
 The OIG monitored KPMG's work to ensure it met professional standards and contractual requirements.

-Based on the results of the procedures performed by KPMG, it was determined the overall risk of illegal, improper, or erroneous use of DOL's purchase and travel cards was low, and moderate, respectively.
+Based on the results of the procedures performed by KPMG, it was determined the overall risk of illegal, improper, or erroneous use of DOL's purchase and travel cards was low for both programs.